BorisMolch/pfrontend-temp/content/blog/patchxr-playground-at-amplify.md

 type = ""

 +++
-During these 2 demo days at Abbey Road, we had a blast and met awesome musicians and future collaborators .
-If Edo has been going there a few time in the past 3 years for their famously intense Hackathons, Melo met the RED team Mirek, Karim and David for the first time.
+During these 2 demo days at Abbey Road, we had a blast and met awesome artists, and future collaborators .
+If Edo has been going to the mythic  studio a few time in the last 3 years for their famously intense Hackathons, Melo met the RED team Mirek, Karim and David for the first time and it was GREAT!

-We loved showcasing our platform to so many great people!
+We loved showcasing our platform to so many talented and innovative people!

 ![](/uploads/abby.jpg ")